Parsa-Sedigh/go-sawler-concurrency/pamphlets/section-5.md

 When the main program exits, any existing goroutines, they just die.

 ## 45-10.
 Trying things out
-Don't forget too run the program using `-race` flag!
+Don't forget to run the program using `-race` flag!

 We didn't use any mutexes and wait groups.